DenisseUrenda/DS-Portfolio/UTEP-Survey.md

 Around the 80% are undergraduate students, most of them being senior students.
 Most of the students in the survey belongs to the pharmacy college.

 ## Personal Situation

+The visualizations presented below shows the variables Dependents, Federal Aid, USDA category, Alone, Head of home, and Live.
+The *UTEP's COVID CARES Act Fund* category in the Federal Aid variable has been included into the *Other* category.
 ![](/Image/FinalProject-DB-3.png)